Are you familiar with the global public speaking phenomenon?

 – Not me, I could never do something like that

 – I’m rubbish at that sort of thing

-When it comes to presenting and speaking in public here are a few of those that hold so many professionals back.
+When it comes to public speaking, here are a few of those that hold so many professionals back

 – No one will want to listen to me